 In Florida, the Landlord-Tenant Law covers most aspects of rental relationships – including what a landlord can do if a tenant refuses to leave when a lease term expires.
 If a tenant holds over after the rental agreement expires, the landlord can recover possession of the unit through a legal process known as right of action for possession.

 As explained in greater detail below, a right of action for possession requires that a landlord follow certain steps.
 “Self-help evictions” – such as changing the locks – are illegal under Florida law.
 You must follow the specific process set out by Florida law in order to legally evict a tenant, even if they no longer have a valid lease.

 Landlords do not have to give notice to tenants that they are not renewing a fixed-term lease unless the lease states otherwise.
 They can simply not renew the lease.
 The tenant will then be required to move out once the lease term has concluded.
 For example, if you have a 12-month lease with a tenant that expires at the end of March and you did not renew the lease, then your tenant must vacate the premises on March 31 This is true even if you didn’t specifically give them notice to vacate.

 Of course, it usually is a good idea to provide some type of notice to your tenant.
 If they don’t ask about renewing the lease – and you don’t want to renew it – then it makes sense to send them a letter or leave a note on their door to let them know that they will be required to leave at the end of the lease term.
 Although this is not required by law – and may not be required by the lease itself – it can help avoid these situations.

 Sometimes, no matter how much notice you provided, a tenant will refuse to leave the unit when the lease expires.
 In this situation, you will have to take formal legal action to remove them.
-A landlord-tenant attorney in Florida can assist you with the process.
+A landlord attorney in St. Petersburg can assist you with the process.

 How Can I Legally Remove a Tenant If They Refuse to Leave?